trinsic-id/v2-sdk/docs/reference/services/template-service.md

 Updates a credential template's display metadata, such as its human-readable title/description.

-This call cannot be used to update credential templates in a way that might invalidate previously-issued credentials: fields cannot be added, removed, or renamed, but their `title` and `description` properties may be updated.
+This call cannot be used to update credential templates in a way that might invalidate previously-issued credentials: fields cannot be added, removed, or renamed, but their {{ field_ref("UpdateCredentialTemplateRequest", "title" ) }} and {{ field_ref("UpdateCredentialTemplateRequest", "description" )}} properties may be updated.

-In order to leave a property unchanged (for example, if you wish to change `description` but not `title`), simply leave it unspecified (_don't_ set it to an empty string/object).
-This applies to fields as well: any field not specified in `fields` will remain unchanged.
+In order to leave a property unchanged (for example, if you wish to change {{ field_ref("UpdateCredentialTemplateRequest", "description" )}} but not {{ field_ref("UpdateCredentialTemplateRequest", "title" ) }}), simply leave it unspecified (_don't_ set it to an empty string/object).
+This applies to fields as well: any field not specified in {{ field_ref("UpdateCredentialTemplateRequest", "fields" ) }} will remain unchanged.

 {{ proto_sample_start() }}
     === "Trinsic CLI"